 - Design concept

 - Detailed design and drawings using Computer-Aided-Design (CAD)

 - Computer modeling for stress, fatigue, and efficiency

 - Machining process

 - Logistics for on-time assembly

 Each of these links in the process chain can involve dozens of employees and depending on the component can take months to progress through the development process.
 As each engine contains thousands of components and the time required to design a new engine, design and install the production line and supply chain, and then finally assemble and test an engine is not a quick or cheap process.

 Here is a video of just 5 of over 80 steps involved just to produce a single Turbofan Blade:

-If you then multiply this by over 25,000 components for each engine, add in the research, design and testing for each part you can see how the price of each engine comes out to millions of dollars.
+If you then multiply this by over 25,000 components for each engine, and add in the research, design, and testing for each part you can see how the price of each engine comes out to millions of dollars.
 The price is also reflected in the number of engines forecasted to be sold.

 A $10B investment budget spread over 500 engines comes out to roughly $20M per engine, if 700 engines are sold that price drops to $14.3M per engine.
 That difference between engine numbers can be the only difference why an engine gets selected for a new aircraft!